saint-germain/prodimopy_test/README.rst

 Python package for reading and plotting ProDiMo results.

-This is still under development, but it is usable.
 Any bug reports or feature requests are very welcome.
+If you want to contribute some code please contact me (Christian Rab)

 Notebook examples
 *****************
-If you want to take a look before installing something you can try prodimopy on the web in a binder environment:
+If you want to take a look before installing you can try prodimopy on the web in a binder environment:

 .. image:: https://mybinder.org/badge.svg